Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 New solutions may resolve some new problems but they may also eclipse and discard some of the previous non-plausible correct solutions.

-Luckily, additional attempts usually provide a net increase in the overall number of resolved solutions.
+Luckily, the net effect of additional attempts usually increases or at least maintains the number of resolved solutions.
-This was the case for both this main SWE Bench result and the earlier Lite result.
+This was the case for all the attempts made in both this main SWE Bench result and the earlier Lite result.

 ## Computing the benchmark score